 As you know, I’ve been in Thailand for the past 3 weeks in a yoga teacher training program.
 It was one of the things that I’ve added to my vision board…all my clients know how important vision boards are and know that they work like magic!!
 I have so many stories and examples to show how true this has been for me.

 As a kid, my dear family had a nickname for me, Teak Wood.
 I was the most inflexible kid as far as the eye can see.
 Short hamstrings, tight hips, chronic back pain, you name it, I have it.
-I started yoga some 20 odd years ago.
+I started yoga some 20-odd years ago.
 On and off.
 Went to many yoga retreats in exotic locations.
-Always tried to challenge myself to go 30 days of practicing daily so that I gain more flexibility and strength.
+Always tried to challenge me to go 30 days of practicing daily so that I gain more flexibility and strength.
 Never happened.

 It could be the heat, it could be that it’s only my second time teaching yoga ever, it could be that my monitoring teacher is a perfectionist of body alignment and it could be all the above.